filewatcher/filewatcher/README.md

-        --list, -l:   Print name of matching files on startup --restart, -r:   Run command in separate fork and kill it on filesystem updates --immediate, -I:   Run the command before any filesystem updates --daemon, -D:   Run in the background as system daemon --spinner, -s:   Display an animated spinner while scanning
+        --list, -l:   Print name of matching files on startup --restart, -r:   Run command in separate fork and kill it on filesystem updates --immediate, -I:   Run the command before any filesystem updates --every, -E:   Run the command for every updated file in one filesystem check --daemon, -D:   Run in the background as system daemon --spinner, -s:   Display an animated spinner while scanning
 ```